 The international “customers” of the U.S. Congress Brand buy our treasury bonds and consequently make the U.S. dollar the world’s reserve currency.
 They do this because of the U.S. Congress’ Brand promise that they will not undermine the value of the currency.
 The British Pound Sterling used to be the world’s reserve currency until the British parliament broke its brand promise to the international community.
 Closing the U.S. government and threatening default are clear violations of the “old” brand promise, which was to be responsible stewards of the U.S. economy and not use it as a bargaining chip in a misguided attempt to save their jobs.

 The new Congressional Brand promise is, “We will close the government down every year rather than compromise.”
 They actually think that their brand will survive such a flagrant violation of their original brand promise.
 Is their hubris so great that they feel that their domestic “customers” have no choice but to re-elect them?
-Do they think that these tactics will be overlooked by their international “customers” as well?
+Do they think that their international “customers” will overlook these tactics, as well?
 Apparently they do.

 When a brand breaks its brand promise, sales go down.
 When the government breaks its brand promise, the economy goes down.
 How can Americans re-elect a Congress that hurt their pocketbooks?
 Or even used the threat of financial disaster as a tool?